 Disinfect the Touch Points of Any Car You Test Drive

-A thorough test drive of any car you’re considering is a critical part of any purchase.
+A thorough test drive of the car you’re considering is a critical part of any purchase.
 However, you don’t know how many people have had their hands on that door handle or steering wheel before you.
-It’s best to treat it like any other public space and insist that it is disinfected before you drive.
+It’s critical you treat it like any other public space and insist that it is disinfected before you drive.

 It’s important to wipe the car down yourself, or watch a dealership representative do it, as you don’t know how thorough dealership personnel may have been when preparing the vehicle.
 Be especially careful with keys and key fobs, ensuring they, too, have been disinfected.
 Before wiping any fabrics or other soft-touch surfaces, test the disinfectant in an inconspicuous place to make sure you won’t damage the material.

 Some retailers, including used car seller CarMax, are offering test drives with no salesperson in the car.
-If that’s not an option, consider putting off your purchase or driving with all of the windows down to get a constant flow of fresh air.
+If that’s not an option, consider putting off your purchase, insisting everyone in the car wears a mask, or driving with all of the windows down to get a constant flow of fresh air.

 Wash Your Hands and Don’t Touch Your Face

 Just as with any other public location, you should follow the CDC's COVID-19 prevention guidelines when visiting the dealer and following your test drive.
 That means washing or disinfecting your hands, avoiding touching your face, staying far away from people who are ill, employing social distancing, and covering your sneezes and coughs.
 In many places, wearing a mask is now mandatory.
 In areas where they are not required, avoiding areas where people aren’t wearing masks is a good idea.